mbrukman/librarian/README.md

 Upon finding a book, you can view it online using the Google Books HTML reader, or download it for your ebook reader.

-Clone this repository and then open `index.html` in your browser to try it out.
+See the [live demo](https://mbrukman.github.io/librarian/), or clone this repository and then open `index.html` in your browser to try it out.

 ## Contributing